-One of the best-known brands in this category is also in first place: Eizo.
-With its CG279X it offers the best features for the creative field including a high resolution, a high contrast and a good, maximum brightness.
+One of the best-known brands in this category also finds itself in first place with us: Eizo.
+With its CG279X, it offers the best features for the creative field including a high resolution, a high contrast and a good maximum brightness.
 In second place, the much cheaper ASUS ProArt PA278QV offers an enormously large surface and also many useful features for creative areas.
 Acer’s Predator can also not only serve as a good gaming monitor, but is also perfect for working in the Adobe sRGB color space, as it reproduces it true to color.
 Unfortunately, it has to make some losses when editing in dark rooms.

 Best Graphic monitor: Eizo CG279X

 - wide color gamut (including 99% AdobeRGB coverage)